-World Bank will 'bring early warning systems to 100m people' as part of new action plan on climate08/04/2016 - by the Climate Centre
+World Bank will ‘bring early warning systems to 100m people’ as part of new action plan on climate

 The World Bank Group yesterday unveiled a new action plan on climate designed to accelerate efforts to tackle climate change over the next five years, and help developing countries deliver on their national plans submitted at the historic COP 21 meeting in Paris last December.

 It includes ambitious targets to – by 2020 – help countries generate renewable energy to power 150 million homes, bring early-warning systems to 100 million people, and develop climate-smart agriculture in at least 40 countries.

 The plan comes two weeks before world leaders gather in New York to sign the Paris agreement.

 It recognizes that climate change is “a threat to efforts to end poverty, and that there is an increasing urgency to protect poor people and poor countries,” said a World Bank press release issued at its Washington, DC headquarters.

 The new early-warning systems will be rolled out in 15 developing countries, and the Bank says it will also help bring ‘adaptive social protection’ – safety nets to support people affected by disaster or economic shocks, and an area the Climate Centre is exploring through the BRACED and PfR programmes – to an additional 50 million people by 2020.